LEGAL INTERNSHIP OPPORTUNITY

 AMERICAN CIVIL LIBERTIES UNION FOUNDATION

-The Immigrant Rights Project at the National ACLU has an opening for a Legal Internship in New York, NY or San Francisco, CA. Interns will have the opportunity to gain valuable experience by working alongside the team assisting in all aspects of litigation.
+The Disability Rights Program at the National ACLU has openings for Legal Internships in San Francisco, CA. Interns will have the opportunity to gain valuable experience by working alongside the team assisting in all aspects of litigation.

 - Internship Duration: Part-time internships are a 12-week period and full-time internships are a 10-week period.